iay/shibboleth-idp-docker/README.md

 If `shibboleth-idp` already exists, `./install` will act to upgrade it to the latest distribution.
 This should be idempotent; you should be able to just run `./install` at any time without changing the results.

+Note that because you're running `./install` *outside* the container, you need to have Java set up there as well as inside, and referenced by the `JAVA_HOME` environmental variable.
+This is not ideal, and at some point I may move to performing this operation inside a second container spun up for the purpose.

 ## Building the Image

 Execute the `./build` script to fetch the latest base image and build a new container image.
 This new image will be